The Mall of Berlin on Leipziger Straße 12 near Potsdamer Platz is the largest shopping center in Berlin.

 The Mall of Berlin also has several toy and sports stores.
-Toy stores are mostly located in the second upper floor.
-Here, Toys R Us has the largest variety but more stylish toys can also be bought from specialist stores such as Steiff, Playmobile, Maulwurf and Kleine Kinderträume.
+Toy stores include brands such as Steiff, Playmobile, Maulwurf, and Kleine Kinderträume.
 The mall also has stores with fan items for the football clubs Herta BSC and FC Bayern München.

 Eating and Drinking in the Mall of Berlin

 The Mall of Berlin has around 50 restaurants and cafés.
 Although this is not the first choice for gourmet food, a wide variety is available.

 Fast-food outlets are mostly found on the second upper floor and range from international brands such as McDonald’s, Subway, and Nordsee to more local specialties such as Hauptstadtburger and Currywurst.
 (Heartburn is Sodbrennen in German.
 Medicine in Germany is only available from the pharmacy – the Apotheke is at the main entrance to the mall in Leipziger Straße.)

 Several coffee shops – including an Einstein Kaffee – are scattered through the mall while bakeries are a good choice for a quick snack or takeout picnic.
 Aldi and Edeka have supermarkets in the basement of the center.

 Opening Hours of the Mall of Berlin